13 Amazing Benefits of Vitamin C

 - Helps your body absorb iron

-- Lowers risk of chronic disease such as cardiovascular disease and cancer
+- Lowers risk of chronic diseases such as cardiovascular disease and cancer

 So what's the best way to get vitamin C?
 Should it be from your diet or a supplement?
 With many vitamins and minerals, it is always best to get them directly from your diet first.
-Sometimes we can’t get everything we need from our diets and we miss the mark.
-If that is the case, you need to add a supplement to your daily routine.
+Stack up your plate with Vitamin C rich foods.

-Listed below are some great dietary sources of vitamin C:
+Listed below are some of the best dietary sources of vitamin C:

 - Bell Peppers